Non-stop flights to Melbourne (MEL)

 Flights from United Arab Emirates to Melbourne

-In United Arab Emirates, there are 2 airports that have direct flights to Melbourne.
+There are 2 airports in United Arab Emirates that have non-stop flights to Melbourne.

 From Abu Dhabi, direct flights are offered by Etihad Airways.